 Guest and Junior Authors are only able to edit posts they create.
 Also, Guest and Junior Authors are only able to manage the comments on the posts they author.

 Posts can be sent to the Post by Email address for each blog that you guest author.
-You can obtain the email address by going to the Blogs menu and clicking through the name of the blog to the blog's overview page.
+To find your unique secret email address, go to the blog's Dashboard, and click the Get your secret email address link in the right column.

 The username and password to view a blog is different from the sign in information you use to access your Typepad account.
 You will need to contact the Owner of the blog to request the username and password to view the blog.

 No. Junior Authors, Guest Authors, and Blog Admins are included in the subscription fee for the blog Owner's account.
 You do not have to pay for a Typepad subscription in order to post as an Author on other Typepad blogs.

 An account is suspended at the end of the trial period if the Pro (paid) account is not canceled.
 If you activated the free trial for a TypePad Pro account, and do not wish to continue with a Pro account, you can cancel the paid portion of the account to return your account to guest status.

 Go to Account > Billing Info > Cancel Pro Plan.
 Complete the steps to cancel the account.
 You will only be canceling the Pro plan and your guest author or free, micro account will still be accessible.
 After completing the cancellation, you will be able to sign in again and post as an Author.

 From your guest account, you can manage all the Typepad blogs you have been invited to.
 When you accept a new invitation, sign in to your existing Typepad account to add another blog.
 You can easily manage all the blogs from one account.